aliskuraieva/meduzzen-internship-front/README.md

 An Angular app built using the Angular CLI.

 1. Clone the repository.

-2. Create a `.env` file by copying `.env.sample` and filling in the values.
+2. Copy `.env.sample` to `.env` and configure the environment variables.

-3. Install dependencies:
+3. Install dependencies with `npm install`.

-   npm install
+4. Install dotenv for managing environment variables.

-Install necessary dependencies (dotenv for environment variables).
+5. Create a structured file system (components, services, models, etc.).

-Create a structured file system (components, services, models, etc.).
+6. Set up `.gitignore` to avoid pushing unnecessary files.

-Configure environment variables in .env and .env.sample.
+7. Use semantic HTML tags like <header>, <main>, and <footer> in your templates.

-Set up .gitignore to ignore unnecessary files.
+8. Write a start page with a greeting.

-Use semantic HTML tags in templates (<header>, <main>, <footer>).
+9. Run your Angular app using `ng serve`.

-Write the start page with a greeting.
+This guide will help you set up your Angular app and ensure it's structured well, with all necessary configurations in place!